 "Kering Group" (or "Kering" or "Group") refers to Kering SA and all the entities directly or indirectly controlled by Kering SA.
-Kering Group is a global luxury group managing the development of the following renowned companies in fashion, leather goods, jewelry, and watches: Gucci, Saint Laurent, Bottega Veneta, Balenciaga, Alexander McQueen, Brioni, Boucheron, Pomellato, DoDo, Qeelin, Ulysse Nardin, Girard-Perregaux and Kering Eyewear (collectively, the "Houses").
+Kering Group is a global luxury group managing the development of the following renowned companies in fashion, leather goods and jewelry: Gucci, Saint Laurent, Bottega Veneta, Balenciaga, Alexander McQueen, Brioni, Boucheron, Pomellato, DoDo, Qeelin and Kering Eyewear (collectively, the "Houses").
 By placing creativity at the heart of its strategy, Kering enables its Houses to set new limits in terms of their creative expression while crafting tomorrow's luxury in a sustainable and responsible way.
-In 2021, Kering employed over 42,000 employees and generated a revenue of € 17.6 billion.
+In 2022, Kering employed over 47,000 employees and generated a revenue of € 20.35 billion.

-This 2021 Modern Slavery Statement covers all Kering Group Houses and legal entities, although it should nonetheless be noted that certain of the Group's Houses may also issue their own modern slavery statements.
+This 2022 Modern Slavery Statement covers all Kering Group Houses and legal entities, although it should nonetheless be noted that certain of the Group's Houses may also issue their own modern slavery statements.

 This Statement has been prepared in consultation with relevant reporting entities directly or indirectly controlled or influenced by Kering SA within the scope of this Statement.
-In this respect, it has been shared with Gucci Australia PTY Ltd, a proprietary limited company incorporated in Australia, with its registered office at Level 26, 201 Elizabeth Street, Sydney, NSW 2000, registered under Australian Company Number 093 354 548, indirectly owned and controlled by Kering SA and identified as a reporting entity under the Australian Modern Slavery Act.
-The Board of Directors of Gucci Australia PTY Ltd has reviewed and approved this Statement on 7 March 2022.
+In this respect, it has been shared with Gucci Australia PTY Ltd (Australian Company No. 093 354 548) and Saint Laurent Australia PTY Ltd (Australian Company No. 616 422 710), both having their registered offices at Level 26, 201 Elizabeth Street, Sydney, NSW 2000, and both indirectly owned and controlled by Kering SA and identified as reporting entities under the Australian Modern Slavery Act.
+The Boards of Directors of Gucci Australia PTY Ltd and Saint Laurent Australia PTY Ltd have reviewed and approved this Statement on 23 and 14 March 2023, respectively.
 The Kering Group entities with an annual turnover of £36 million or more carrying on a business, or part of a business, in the UK are listed in Annex I to this statement.